admin-ll55/PyMacroV2-for-game-automation-keystroke-simulation/README.md

-# Welcome to PyMacro
+# Welcome to PyMacroV2
 Platform: Windows
 Python: 3.7
-Description:
-It was deprecated due to compatability issues with pynput.
-Want to automate boring repeated actions?
+Description: Want to automate boring repeated actions?
 Here you can automate anything with ease.

+PyMacro was deprecated due to compatability issues with pynput.
+After a while, PyMacroV2 is introduced for replacement of PyMacro.

-# How to use
+# How to use PyMacroV2.py
 Basic keystrokes simulations:
 - ```KeyDown(key)``` presses ```key```
 - ```KeyUp(key)``` releases ```key```